Louiis1997/Sandwich-Shop---ESGI---4AL1/README.md

 The root of the repository contains the out of the `dotnet new console` command, which generates a new console application that just prints out "Hello, World."
 It's a simple example, but great for demonstrating how easy GitLab CI is to use with .NET.
-Check out the `Program.cs` and `dotnetcore.csproj` files to see how these work.
+Check out the `Program.cs` and `sandwichshop.csproj` files to see how these work.

 In addition to the .NET Core content, there is a ready-to-go `.gitignore` file